PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Discussion:

 We were able to approximate the location of Van Luijk et al.'s \cite{vanluijk_2015} critical regions and compute PSMA PET uptake statistics within and outside said regions.
-Uptake statistics within critical regions were significantly lower than non-critical regions, supporting the anti-correlation trend between importance and uptake seen with Clark et al. and Han et al.'s sub-regions.
+Uptake statistics within critical regions were significantly lower than non-critical regions, corroborating the anticorrelative trend between importance and PSMA PET uptake observed with Clark et al. and Han et al.'s subregions.
 Sparing dose in Van Luijk' et al.'s \cite{vanluijk_2015} critical regions of parotid glands for radiotherapy patients was recently shown to insignificantly impact patient outcomes \cite{steenbakkers}.
 However, dose to critical regions was more predictive of salivary dysfunction than whole-gland dose.
-Comparing uptake with importance in regions defined by Buettner et al.'s \cite{buettner_2012} analysis also pointed towards an anti-correlative relation of importance with PSMA PET uptake.
+Comparing uptake with importance in regions defined by Buettner et al.'s \cite{buettner_2012} analysis also pointed towards an anticorrelative relation of importance with PSMA PET uptake.

-Simultaneous deblurring and super-sampling of PSMA PET images prior to uptake calculations led to stronger correlations between uptake and importance estimates, and better model performance for predicting regional importance.
+Simultaneous deblurring and supersampling of PSMA PET images \cite{sample_2023_blind_deconv} prior to uptake calculations led to stronger correlations between uptake and importance estimates, and better model performance for predicting regional importance.
 Better performance using enhanced images was expected, as partial volume effects cause fine detail wash-out in small regions of PET images.

-The PSMA ligand binds to the PSMA epitope of acinar and ductal cells in salivary glands \cite{klein}, so uptake has been suggested to be directly proportional to functional importance \cite{klein, zhao, mohan}.
-In addition, irradiation of parotid glands has been shown to decrease PSMA PET uptake \cite{hotta}.
-It is likely that whole-gland PSMA PET uptake is directly proportional to whole-gland importance, but the results of this work demonstrate that intra-parotid functional importance may tend towards relatively low-uptake regions.
-It is unclear which physiological mechanisms within the gland could result in this relationship.